smeade/til/README.md

 > Today I Learned

-A collection of concise write-ups on small things I learn or remember day to day.
+Small things I learn or remember day to day.
 Inspired by and copied from https://github.com/jbranchaud/til.

 _0 TILs and counting..._